Steve Jobs: 10 Greatest Achievements

 His Apple I took the world of personal computer by storm

 Back in the 1970s, very few people could barely envisage a time where personal computer would become as ubiquitous as it is today.
 Steve Jobs wasn’t part of those people.
 The visionary knew exactly how to get this done.
-He knew that the only way to get computers into the American homes was to make it less robotic and complicated.
+He knew that the only way to get computers into American homes was to make it less robotic and less complicated.

-He co-produced Apple II, Macintosh, and Apple IIc
+Jobs co-produced Apple II, Macintosh, and Apple IIc

 In the spring of 1976, Steve Jobs, along with fellow geniuses Steve Wozniak and Ronald Wayne, established the Apple Computer.
 The trio went into the business of computer logic boards.
 The Apple I was followed by a bigger commercial and technological hit, the Apple II in 1977 – a plush and complete desktop computer.
 From the time that it was launched to around 1993, the Apple II could boast of sales of at least 6 million units.

-The Apple computers received good reviews because they were very user friendly, unlike the robotic look Apple competitors deployed for their products.
+Apple computers received good reviews because they were very user friendly, unlike the robotic look Apple’s competitors deployed for their products.
 Soon, Apple caught on like wildfire in the U.S. as well as other western countries.
 Jobs knew that he had to make personal computers reasonably affordable for families and schools across America.